-2 Business name/disregarded entity name, if different from above n page 3 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Check only one of following seven boxes. certain entities, not individuals; see instructions on page 3): Print or type. fic Instructions on Individual/sole proprietor or C Corporation S Corporation Partnership Trust/es tate Exempt payee code (if any) Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
-Do not ch LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LL another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-member LL is disregarded from the owner should check the appropriate box for the tax classification of its owner.
-C is ь Specific □ Other (see instructions) ► (Applies to accounts maintained outside the U.S.) See Sp 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name and address (optional) 6 City, state, and ZIP code 7 List account number(s) here (optional)
+2 Business name/disregarded entity name, if different from above on page following seven boxes.
+Individual/sole proprietor or C Corporation S Corporation Partnership Trust/estate single-member LLC 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Print or type. ic Instructions LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is Exemption from FATCA reporting code (if any) P Specific ☐ Other (see instructions) ► (Applies to accounts maintained outside the U.S.) See Sp 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester's name an nd address (optional) ŭ 6 City, state, and ZIP code 7 List account number(s) here (optional)